 ✓ Skipping maintenance often leads to higher repair costs later

-A long-term breakdown of routine servicing expenses is available in the Maintenance Cost Guide (insert link).
+A structured overview of routine servicing expenses is available in the Maintenance Cost Guide, which outlines how maintenance costs evolve over time.

 Unlike maintenance, repairs are less predictable and often occur without warning.
-Repair costs can vary widely depending on vehicle design, parts availability, and labor complexity.
+Repair costs vary widely depending on vehicle design, parts availability, and diagnostic complexity.

 ✓ Mechanical and electrical repairs increase with mileage and age